Seneral/Node_Editor_Framework/Docs/docs/index.md

 <br> <br>

-## Examples

-You can start off by checking out the Editor Window at '_Window/Node Editor_' and loading one of the example canvases, such as the CalculationCanvas.
-Do that by either loading it with the button at the top right or by locating it in the project folder and double-clicking it.

-Using context-clicks you can manipulate the canvas, using drag'n'drop you can connect node Outputs and Inputs with each other.
-`Control` will snap nodes to the grid and 'N' will help you navigate back to the origin!

-<br> <br>

-## License

-This software is distributed under the [MIT License](license.md)

-<br> <br>

 ## Contributing

-Since the initial start a few people took the time and motivation to contribute to the project which we all appreciate very much!
+Since the initial start quite a few people took the time and motivation to contribute to the project which we all appreciate very much!
 You can check all contributions out on the contributions page.
 But also those who use, test and report bugs are very important for this project.

 If you wish to contribute, you may take a look at the [Issues page of Github](https://github.com/Baste-RainGames/Node_Editor/issues) as a rough guideline what is planned and how you can help.